Some results on Ricci-Bourguignon solitons and almost solitons: Proofs of the Results

-We prove Theorem~\ref{mainthm1} which we restate here \begin{thm} Let $(M^n,g,X,\lambda, \rho)$ be a RB soliton with $n\geq 3$ and suppose that the vector field $X$ is a conformal vector field. \begin{enumerate} \item If $M$ is compact then $X$ is a Killing vector field and hence $(M^n,g,X,\lambda, \rho)$ is a trivial RB soliton. \item If $M$ is non-compact, complete and a gradient RB soliton then either $X$ is a Killing vector field or $(M^n,g,X,\lambda, \rho)$ is isometric to the Euclidean space. \end{enumerate} \end{thm}
+We prove Theorem~\ref{mainthm1} which we restate here. \begin{thm} Let $(M^n,g,X,\lambda, \rho)$, $n\geq 3$, be a RB soliton and suppose that the vector field $X$ is a conformal vector field. \begin{enumerate} \item If $M$ is compact, then $X$ is a Killing vector field and hence $(M^n,g,X,\lambda, \rho)$ is a trivial RB soliton. \item There is no nontrivial, complete noncompact RB soliton $(M^n, g, X, \lambda, \rho)$ with conformal vector field $X$. \end{enumerate} \end{thm}

 \begin{proof} Suppose $X$ is a conformal vector field with potential $\psi:M \rightarrow \mathbb{R}$, i.e.,

 then from Remark~\ref{rem3.2} we know that $R$ and $\psi$ are constant.